top of page

 This is really important, as you might have to stay a night at Kurobeko to get an earlier start than we did (then you also have more time to walk around).
 You can stay at Kuroyon, for example.

-We are extremely fast walkers and experienced with this kinda hiking.
-This hike is very dangerous, and you might not be comfortable walking the same speed we did.
+We are very fast walkers and experienced with this kinda hiking.
+You'll will be walking on an exposed cliff, and you might not be comfortable walking the same speed we did.
 Sunset in early October is at 5:30pm.
 The average walking time for day 1 is 9h 45min!

 Lastly, it's not possible to reserve the Kurobe Gorge Railway for one-way tickets.
 Weekends are very crowded, and the trains book out months in advance.